sildenafil (Oral route)Pronunciation

 - For oral dosage forms (suspension or tablets):

-- Adults—20 milligrams (mg) three times a day.
+- Adults—5 or 20 milligrams (mg) three times a day.
 Each dose should be taken about 4 to 6 hours apart.

 - Children—Use and dose must be determined by your doctor.